-It was somewhat shocking to see someone point out the blatant racism of our past and how we found scientific explanations to justify our beliefs and actions.
+It was somewhat shocking to see someone point out the blatant racism of our past and how educated people found scientific explanations to justify their beliefs and actions.
 The museum didn’t try to whitewash history since the original exhibit was funded by Stanley Field, the president of the museum.

-How will people look at the things we believe 80 years from now?
-Will they shake their heads at us and say, “How could they be so ignorant?”
-I hope not but I’m not so sure.
-At least I have hope from the sculptor who was the only one who met all of these people.
-Three decades after the museum put her sculptures on display, she seemed to understand that all of these people were individuals, not examples of races to be separated from each other.
+I have hope from the sculptor, who was the only one who met all of these people.
+Three decades after the museum put her art on display, she seemed to understand that all of these people were individuals, not examples of races to be separated from each other.

 This post first appeared on Your Mileage May Vary